Keep Cool Without Air

 Step 2.
 Use fans to bring in the cool air

-Next, I place a box fan in each main window positioning it, so it pulls in the cooler air.
-Our home has the main windows in the kitchen, mudroom, and all the bedrooms.
-We have a rather large home, so that means we have six-eight box fans that we use to pull in and push out air.
+Next, I place a box fan in each main window, positioning it so it pulls in the cooler air.
+Our home has main windows in the kitchen, mudroom, and all the bedrooms.
+We have a rather large home, so that means we have seven box fans strategically placed to pull in and push out air.

 By having a fan at one end of the main living area of our home and another one at the other end, I can cool things down relatively quickly by circulating the cooler air throughout.